lawgical/heroku_clips/README.md

   * Paste the content and then copy the cookies (after `'Cookie:`) and the `X-CSRF-Token` value.

 ### II Retrieve the Target
-The easy way is doing a move by hand in the page and with the inspect tool analyze the the response made:
+The easy way is doing a move by hand in the page and with the inspect tool analyze the response made:
   * Go to Network tab and find the `move` request
   * Right-click Copy as cURL
   * Paste the content and then copy the target (`heroku_resource_id`) that will be at the end.
 Will be like this: `{"heroku_resource_id":"resource123456@heroku.com"}`